OxideMod/Oxide.Docs/docs/guides/developers/my-first-plugin.md

 - `Oxide.Core` contains fundamental functionalities of the Oxide modding framework.
 - `UnityEngine` is a library provided by Unity, the game engine Rust is built on.

-Next, we'll define our namespace and create a class MyFirstPlugin that inherits from RustPlugin<sup><a href="/glossary#rustplugin">[4]</a></sup>.
+Next, we'll define our namespace and create a class MyFirstPlugin that inherits from <a href="/glossary#rustplugin" class="glossary-term">RustPlugin</a>.
 Every Oxide plugin should have metadata defined.
 This metadata includes the `plugin name`, `author`, and `version`.
 This is done using attributes at the start of your plugin class.

 ```csharp
 namespace Oxide.Plugins;